 Students can experience placements within a busy regional hospital, or community-based activities within a primary health care framework.
 Students are also able to work within health services in various small isolated communities which provide a rich indigenous health experience.
 Communities within western New South Wales welcome students from a range of health sciences disciplines and placements are undertaken in a variety of settings.

-The BHUDRH hosts students undertaking courses in medicine, nursing, pharmacy, dentistry, physiotherapy, occupational therapy, speech pathology, dietetics and nutrition, pathology, veterinary medicine, podiatry, medical imaging and pre-hospital care, from universities in every state of Australia.
+The BHUDRH hosts students undertaking courses in medicine, nursing, pharmacy, dentistry, physiotherapy, occupational therapy, speech pathology, dietetics and nutrition, pathology, veterinary medicine, podiatry, medical imaging, social work and pre-hospital care, from universities in every state of Australia.

-The Broken Hill University Department of Rural Health student program functions through partnerships with a number of major health service delivery agencies including the Local Health District, Royal Flying Doctor Service (South East Section), Maari Ma Health Aboriginal Corporation, the Ambulance Service of New South Wales and the Medicare Local.
+The Broken Hill University Department of Rural Health student program functions through partnerships with a number of major health service delivery agencies including the Local Health District, Royal Flying Doctor Service (South East Section), Maari Ma Health Aboriginal Corporation, the Ambulance Service of New South Wales and the Western NSW Primary Health Network.